-Repetitive Behaviors: What Are They?
+Repetitive Behaviors in Blind Children: What Are They?

 Fourteen-month-old Skyler sat on the floor in the child care room at the synagogue one Friday evening while her parents talked with the woman in charge.
 When the woman noticed that the toddler was poking her eyes, she bent down toward her, saying, "Oh, you must be tired.
 Let's get you a quiet place to take a nap."
 But Skyler wasn't poking her eyes because she was sleepy.